codatio/codat-docs/docs/bank-feed-api/sage-bank-feeds/bank-feed-sage-bank-feeds-setup.md

 To upload a logo, go to the <a className="external" href="https://app.codat.io/settings/branding" target="_blank">Branding</a> page in the Codat Portal.

-## Create a Company and data connection, then add bank accounts
+## Create a company and data connection, then add bank accounts

 1. Using [POST /companies](/codat-api#/operations/create-company), create a Company to represent your SMB user: